JMU School of Music Ensembles and Faculty

 Director of the Marching Royal Dukes

 Mr. Rikkers is a member of Phi Mu Alpha, Phi Delta Kappa, Pi Kappa Lambda, and an honorary member of Kappa Kappa Psi and Tau Beta Sigma.
 In addition, he holds affiliation with the Virginia Music Education Association, Virginia Band and Orchestra Directors Association, North American Brass Band Association, Collegiate Band Directors National Association, and the National Association for Music Education.
 He has been an active clinician for both marching and concert events in Maryland, Michigan, Montana, South Carolina, and Virginia.
-In 2010 he traveled to Venezuela with a group from JMU to study the Venezuelan Youth Symphony program, El Systema.
-There he was a guest conductor with the Merida State Wind Ensemble.
+In 2010, he traveled to Venezuela with a group from JMU to study the Venezuelan Youth Symphony program, El Systema, where he was a guest conductor with the Mérida State Wind Ensemble.
+Mr. Rikkers continues his work in the field of Music Education as an active clinician for both marching and concert venues.

 Office: Music Building, Band Office Room 210